Master of Business Administration: Finland

 In Finland, Master of Business Administration degrees are awarded by business schools of Aalto University, Hanken, University of Turku, University of Vaasa and University of Oulu.
 In Finnish this degree is called kauppatieteiden maisteri.
 Universities of applied sciences award degrees which in Finnish are called tradenomi (YAMK) but use the same English title "Master of Business Administration" as the ones awarded by business schools.
 Both degrees are recognized as higher education degrees in Finland, yet only the business school graduates are typically referred as "masters".

 France and French-speaking countries

-In France and the Francophone countries such as Switzerland, Monaco, Belgium, and Canada, the MBA degree programs at the public accredited schools are similar to those offered in the Anglo-Saxon countries.
-Most French Business Schools are accredited by the Conférence des Grandes Écoles.
+In France and the Francophone countries, including Belgium, Canada, Monaco, and Switzerland, the MBA degree programs at the public accredited schools are similar to those offered in the Anglo-Saxon countries.
+Most French Business Schools are accredited by the Conférence des Grandes écoles.